alive-vietnam-ti/Alive-Snippets/README.md

         \/                     \/             \/          \/     \/   |__|   |__|        \/          \/
 ```

-Alive Web Vietnam Company Snippets for Sublime Text
+Alive Web Vietnam Company Snippets and Keymaps for Sublime Text
 ====================================================================

-This is a collection of Sublime Text snippets for the [Alive Web Vietnam Company](https://alive-web.vn/)
+This is a collection of Sublime Text snippets and Keymaps for the [Alive Web Vietnam Company](https://alive-web.vn/)

 ## Installation